 2. Keep it neat and tidy.
 Wear your hair neatly groomed.
 Lose the dreds and get a sharp haircut before your interview.
 Regardless of what job you’re trying to get, a neat clean appearance will always be a bonus.
 And women, keep your makeup conservative.
 Lose the zebra-striped nails and bright red lipstick and stick to a nice, clean look.

 3. Shoes and Bag.
 People often will look at shoes to determine what kind of person they’re dealing with.
 Shine up and polish those shoes or purchase new ones before your interview.
 You don’t have to go in expensive shoes, just make sure they look good.

 Also, watch what you’re carrying around.
 Get a nice portfolio or briefcase-type bag for your paperwork and necessities that you bring with you to your interview.
 Lose the North Face backpack that has been with you since college – look the part and invest in a nice case.

 It has been shown in many studies that how you dress affects how you act.
 If you look sharp, clean and focused – that is the image your body language will portray and may just tip the balance in your favor when it comes to a job interview.

 Read more about job interview dress codes.

 Ninja Gig is an online recruitment software that offers complete HR compliance.
 If you need a robust job posting software, look no further than our proprietary program.
 With Ninja Gig, you can quickly post jobs online while using our Applicant Tracking System (ATS) to track job applicants.
-Additionally, you can post your job openings on Ninja Gig, and we will take care of the heavy lifting and hard work for you by automatically posting your online job advertisements on major job boards, including an automatic job posting on Indeed, Ziprecruiter and more.
+Additionally, you can post your job openings on Ninja Gig, and we will take care of the heavy lifting and hard work for you by automatically posting your online job advertisements on major job boards, including an automatic job posting on Indeed, Jooble and more.
 Don’t wait!
 Sign up today and see how Ninja Gig can help transform your online recruitment process.